ome/omero-guide-fiji/docs/imagej_python.rst

     \ |image0|

+If you are using the option 1 above, you will first need to update the script to point to your local installation of Fiji or use one of the options described in `ImageJ Tutorials <https://nbviewer.jupyter.org/github/imagej/tutorials/blob/master/notebooks/ImageJ-Tutorials-and-Demo.ipynb>`_.
 You can now run the script.
 To run the script, go to the folder ``scripts/python`` and run::

     $ python run_macro_python.py